hanwendong1/AVS463-f20/index.md

  <p>
 </p>
 ### What is This Website for?
 I created this website for students enrolled in Animal and Veterinary Science 463 *Growth and Lactation* class for fall 2020.
-The assignment requires identifying a topic for current topic debate and gathering research information that either supports or refutes the issue.
+The assignment requires identifying a topic for current topic debate and gathering research information (consumer’s perception of the subject as well as scientific-based knowledge) that either supports or refutes the issue.
 Possible topics include:
 - Use of bST (growth hormone) to increase milk production
 - Low-fat vs. whole milk consumption
 - Organic vs. conventional farming